 • Ensuring global applicability and benchmarking to the Global Food Safety Initiative (GFSI)

-Make sure you’re prepared by downloading the Issue 8 Auditor Checklist and Site Self-Assessment Tool
+Make sure you’re prepared for your audit by downloading the Issue 8 Auditor Checklist and Site Self-Assessment Tool

 The cost of BRC certification depends on many factors surrounding your facility, including the size of the facility and the scope that the certification needs to cover.
 To take the first steps in becoming BRC certified, please contact our office so we can assess the requirements of your business.